 Karoni Forrester works in the technology industry and resides with her family in Austin, TX.
 She is a member of the National League of POW/MIA Families’ Board of Directors and Texas State Coordinator for the organization.
 Karoni participates in public awareness events across the country (including The Ride Home and Run for the Wall).
 She regularly meets with government officials responsible for policy and operational oversight for the POW/MIA issue and has traveled to Vietnam to promote an honest accounting for America’s POW/MIAs.
 She is the daughter of Capt.
 Ronald W. Forrester (USMC), who is unaccounted for in Vietnam.
 He is remembered on the Panel 1 West, Line 106 of the Vietnam Veterans Memorial.

 Dan Jordan is an award-winning high school history teacher from Phoenix, AZ.
 Dan designs the eUpdates that provide valuable information to SDIT members.
 Dan and his family reside in Phoenix.
 Prior to the 2010 Father’s Day reunion, Dan utilized an on-line service to ensure that registration and event information was communicated to all SDIT members.
 He is the son of 1Lt.
-Daniel Jordan (Army) who was killed in action on July 10, 1967, and is remembered on Panel 23 East, Line42 of the Vietnam Veterans Memorial.
+Daniel Jordan (Army) who was killed in action on July 10, 1967, and is remembered on Panel 23 East, Line42 of the Vietnam Veterans online slots Memorial.